RedisLabs/redislabs-docs/content/rs/administering/database-operations/creating-database.md

         you can enable data persistence and select to store a copy of the data on disk with snapshots or Append Only File.

-    - **Default database access** - When you configure a password for your database, all connections to the database must autheticate with the `AUTH <password>` command.
+    - **Default database access** - When you configure a password for your database, all connections to the database must authenticate with the [AUTH command](https://redis.io/commands/auth).
         If you also configure an access control list, connections can specify other users for authentication and requests are allowed according to the Redis ACLs specified for that user.